paolomonella/ursus/documentation.md

 ## Case 2: the AL cannot be computed from the GL transcription

 Some graphemes do not have an alphabetic value at all.
-This is marked in the GToS because the corresponding cell in the "Alphabemes" is blank.
+This is encoded in the GToS because the corresponding cell in the "Alphabemes" is blank.

 Other graphemes, however, do not have a _standard_ alphabetic value in the GToS, although they do mean one or more alphabemes.
 For example:

 - _Abbreviation marks_.
-Some of them (such as the macron) don't have a standard alphabetic value, but they mean the omission of one ore more different alphabemes.
-E.g., a macron over a final letter in the Beneventan script may mark a general abbreviation: dic¯ = dicit (alphabemes 'i' and 't' are omitted here), while c¯ (c with macron above) normally 'means' 'cen' or 'con' (alphabemes 'e' and 'n' or alphabemes 'o' and 'n' are omitted)
+Some of them (such as the macron) do not have have a standard alphabetic value, but they mean the omission of one ore more alphabemes.
+E.g., a macron over a final letter in the Beneventan script may mark a general abbreviation: dic¯ = dicit (alphabemes 'i' and 't' are omitted here), while c¯ (c with macron above) normally means 'cen' or 'con' (alphabemes 'e' and 'n' or alphabemes 'o' and 'n' are omitted)
 - _Brevigraphs_.
-Some might not always mean the same alphabetic sequence
+Some might not always mean the same alphabetic sequence (TBA)

 In this case, i.e. when the philologist/encoder thinks that the computer can/should not generate the alphabetic value of a grapheme from the grapheme/alphabeme mapping in the GToS, the alphabetic value is provided explicitly in the encoding.